Introduction:

 “I Don’t Know Why I Bother With Myself” is a prime example of this early Bee Gees sound.
 Released in 1966 as part of their album Spicks and Specks, the song is a heartfelt ballad that explores themes of regret, self-doubt, and longing for a lost love.
 The song’s lyrics, penned by Robin Gibb, paint a picture of a young man struggling with the aftermath of a failed relationship.
 He acknowledges his own shortcomings (“I’m a fool, I’ve taken no advice”), expresses a desperate desire to win back his love (“Oh, just to see my love walk through these doors”), and grapples with feelings of inadequacy (“Guess I don’t know why I bother with myself”).

-See also Bee Gees - Flesh And Blood
+See also Bee Gees - The Greatest Man In The World

 While not a chart-topping hit, “I Don’t Know Why I Bother With Myself” holds a special place in the Bee Gees’ history.
 It serves as a valuable snapshot of the band’s early sound and songwriting abilities.
 The song’s raw emotion and vulnerability hint at the deeper themes the brothers would explore in their later work.
 Additionally, the track showcases the undeniable vocal talent of the Gibb brothers, particularly Robin’s soaring lead vocals.